Family Educational Rights and Privacy Act (FERPA)

 To Waive Your FERPA Rights or to Request Nondisclosure of Directory Information

-As a student, if you wish to waive your FERPA rights to particular individuals or a third-party, or if you wish to request nondisclosure of Directory Information, please log on to DORI and use Self-Service Banner> Personal Information> Answer a Survey> FERPA Waiver and Nondisclosure to complete the FERPA Waiver and Nondisclosure form.
+As a student, if you wish to waive your FERPA rights to particular individuals or a third-party, or if you wish to request nondisclosure of Directory Information, you must log on to DORI and use Self-Service Banner> Personal Information> Answer a Survey> FERPA Waiver and Nondisclosure to complete the FERPA Waiver and Nondisclosure form.
 Hand-written requests and paper forms will not be accepted.

 Faculty and Staff

 View students' FERPA responses with regard to nondisclosure of directory information and FERPA waivers by logging on to DORI and using Self-Service Banner.
 Use the DORI intranet site to obtain detailed instructions for accessing student responses, additional FERPA details, and information about FERPA training, which is available in Blackboard.